-Do you have a student that plans to take the SAT in the future?
-Here are some tips to help them prepare:
+Are you planning to take the SAT in the future?
+Here are some tips to help you prepare:

-- This website offers some free online resources including a free practice test, sample test questions, emailed question of the day, and tips for preparing for test day.
-In addition, this is where you go to register for the SAT and get your student’s scores.
+- This website offers some free online resources including free practice tests, sample test questions, emailed question of the day, and tips for preparing for test day.
+In addition, this is where you go to register for the SAT and get your scores once you have taken the SAT.

 2. Familiarize Yourself with the Format of the SAT Test